DexRay: A Simple, yet Effective Deep Learning Approach to Android Malware Detection based on Image Representation of Bytecode: Study Results

 \subsection{\textbf{RQ3:} What is the impact of image-resizing on the performance of \approachname?}

 In this section, we study the impact of image-resizing on the effectiveness of our approach.
 As we have presented in Section~\ref{sec:approach:images}, we resort to resizing after mapping the bytecode bytes' to pixels in the image.
 Since the DEX files can have different sizes, resizing all images to the same size is necessary to feed our neural network.
 Resizing implies a loss of information.
 To better assess the impact of image-resizing, we evaluate the performance of \approachname using different image size values.
-Specifically, we repeat the experiment described in Section~\ref{sec:evaluation_rq1} using five sizes for our images: (1, 256*256), (1, 128*128), (1, 64*64), (1, 32*32), (1, 16*16).
-This experiment allows to assess the performance of \approachname over a large range of image sizes, i.e., from $2^8=256$ pixels to $2^{16}=65536$ pixels.
+Specifically, we repeat the experiment described in Section~\ref{sec:evaluation_rq1} using six sizes for our images: (1, 512x512), (1, 256x256), (1, 128x128), (1, 64x64), (1, 32x32), (1, 16x16).
+This experiment allows to assess the performance of \approachname over a large range of image sizes, i.e., from $2^8=256$ pixels to $2^{18}=262\,144$ pixels.
 We present our results in Figure~\ref{fig:image-size}.

 Overall, the size of images is a significant factor in the performance of \approachname.
-Unsurprisingly, the general trend is that the performance decreases as the image size is reduced: We notice that the values of the four metrics are lower for the three sizes that are smaller than our baseline (1, 128*128), with the worst performance being obtained with the smallest images.
-However, increasing the size from (1, 128*128) to either (1, 256*256) or (1, 512*512) does not improve the performance.
+Unsurprisingly, the general trend is that the performance decreases as the image size is reduced: We notice that the values of the four metrics are lower for the three sizes that are smaller than our baseline (1, 128x128), with the worst performance being obtained with the smallest images.
+However, increasing the size from (1, 128x128) to either (1, 256x256) or (1, 512x512) does not improve the performance.

-\highlight{ \textbf{RQ3 answer:} Image-resizing has a significant impact on the effectiveness of our approach.
+\highlight{ \textbf{RQ3 answer:} Image resizing has a significant impact on the effectiveness of our approach.
 While downsizing decreases the evaluation scores values by up to 5\%, increasing the size of our images does not bring significant performance benefits.
-Hence (1, 128*128) seems to be the sweet spot of \approachname. }
+Hence (1, 128x128) seems to be the sweet spot of \approachname. }